Itsy Docs

 This is useful when a different person or company takes over responsibility for the group, or when you need to correct a client assignment.

-Recording a Group Payment
+Recording a Sponsor Payment

 4. Click Save